 By unanimous decision, the University Staff Grievance Committee may reject the hearing of a grievance for good and sufficient reasons.
 It will inform the grievant of the determination not to hear the grievance.

 The grievant may make one preemptory challenge and request a substitute on the hearing committee.
 Other members of the University Staff Grievance Committee may recuse themselves, or be recused by the University Staff Grievance Committee for a conflict of interest with the grievant or the subject matter of the grievance.

 The University Staff Grievance Committee will be charged with hearing the case within 30 days of the filing, and responding within 14 calendar days of the hearing.
 The deadlines may be extended by mutual agreement of the parties with Committee approval.
 The hearings may be recorded by mutual agreement of the parties with Committee approval.

 The grievant shall have the right to be represented at the hearing, and shall have the right to offer witnesses.
 The hearing shall be closed unless it is opened by mutual agreement of the parties with Committee approval.
 Participation in the hearing will be without loss of pay.

 Grievance hearings may be conducted by teleconference or video conference.

-The University Staff Council Grievance Committee will make a written report and recommendations to the Chancellor’s designee within 14 calendar days of the hearing.
-Within twenty (20) days of receipt of the report and recommendations, the Chancellor’s designee shall issue a statement accepting or rejecting the findings of the University Staff Council Grievance Committee and explaining how the recommendations may be implemented.
-The Chancellor’s designee may comment upon, explain or reject the recommendations of the University Staff Council Grievance Committee, but will convey the Committee’s recommendations as written along with his or her own determination.
+The University Staff Grievance Committee will make a written report and recommendations to the Chancellor’s designee within 14 calendar days of the hearing.
+Within twenty (20) days of receipt of the report and recommendations, the Chancellor’s designee shall issue a statement accepting or rejecting the findings of the University Staff Grievance Committee and explaining how the recommendations may be implemented.
+The Chancellor’s designee may comment upon, explain or reject the recommendations of the University Staff Grievance Committee, but will convey the Committee’s recommendations as written along with his or her own determination.